 Difference between iPhone Battery Life and Battery Lifespan

-Battery life refers to the time your iPhone runs on a full single charge before its battery needs to be recharged through a power outlet, battery pack or a computer.
+Battery life refers to the time your iPhone runs on a full single charge before its battery needs to be recharged through a power outlet, battery pack, or a computer.
 An iPhone’s battery life performance depends on how many battery cycles it has gone through.
 The more battery cycles an iPhone’s battery has experienced the lower battery life it will have.

 Battery cycle is when your iPhone charges from 0% to 100%.
 This 0 to 100% journey is what is referred to as a battery cycle.
 A battery does not necessarily need to be recharged from 0 to 100% to complete a cycle.
 Even if you charge your iPhone’s battery from 50% to 100% it will count as half a cycle, and doing it twice will count as a whole battery cycle.

 A Battery Lifespan on the other hand is how long a battery will last and stay in useable condition before it needs to be replaced.
-Battery lifespan depends on how many battery cycle a battery has gone through.
-Battery lifespan is indicated by the Battery Health on iPhone and is usually calculated in terms of Maximum Capacity of charge a battery can hold before requiring another recharge.
+Battery lifespan depends on how many battery cycles a battery has gone through.
+Battery lifespan is indicated by the Battery Health on iPhone and is usually calculated in terms of the Maximum Capacity of charge a battery can hold before requiring another recharge.
 The lower capacity results in fewer hours of usage between charges.

 How to check iPhone’s Battery Health

 iPhone users can check an iPhone’s battery health by going into Settings.
-Just follow the steps below to check iPhone’s battery health.
+Just follow the steps below to check your iPhone’s battery health.

-- Now look at the percentage displayed next to Maximum Capacity.
+3. Now look at the percentage displayed next to Maximum Capacity.

 How to increase iPhone’s battery lifespan

-In the next section you will find more tips that not only increase iPhone’s battery lifespan but also improve its daily battery life.
+In the next section, you will find more tips that not only increase iPhone’s battery lifespan but also improve its daily battery life.

-Recharge before battery falls under 20 percent
+Recharge before the battery falls under 20 percent

 A battery’s lifespan is decreased significantly if you let it drain all the way up to 0 percent and then recharge it.
 It is better to recharge your iPhone’s battery before it falls under 20 percent charge.
 This way you can avoid the risk of your iPhone getting shut due to 0% battery but you can also improve its lifespan.